-- Repayment Period will depend on the nature of activity and cash flow and will vary between 3- 7 years.
-Grace period 3 to 6 months in case of dairy farms and upto 3 years for calf rearing units.
+- The repayment period will depend on the nature of the activity and cash flow and will vary between 3- 7 years.
+Grace period 3 to 6 months in case of dairy farms and up to 3 years for calf rearing units.

 How to apply

-- Land papers for mortgage if loan amount exceeds Rs.1.00 lacs
+- Land papers for a mortgage if the loan amount exceeds Rs.1.00 lacs.

 - Photocopy of category certificate if any.

-- Copy of driving license if the unit is Refrigerated vehicle
+- Copy of driving license if the unit is a Refrigerated vehicle.

 - Degree certificate of BVSc&AH in case of Mobile/Stationery Vet.
 Clinic.